futurechimp/bdk-wallet-experiment/README.md

   network
 }).updatePsbtAsOutput({ psbt, value: inputValue - 1000 });
 ```
 To me this looks a lot like psbt updates in Rust, I guess we will find out.
-The above flow is completely commented in my TypeScript version.
+The above flow is completely commented in my (local) TypeScript version.

 ## At this point, you may be wondering, WTF?

-Take note: all of this, so far, has happened completely offline: no activity other than the faucet funding has happened on the blockchain.
+Take note: all of this, so far, has happened completely offline.
+No activity other than the faucet funding has happened on the blockchain.
 This is spooky: am I funding some construction that was already there on the blockchain?
 How can the vault work at all if the initial funding transaction was just sent to a normal address?
 This seems to be the central mystery.
+Let's solve it below by trying it out.

 ## Success

-Lastly, the user signs with either unvault key or emergency key, and broadcast the transaction.
+Lastly, the user signs with either unvault key or emergency key, and broadcasts the transaction.
 Depending on which key is used for signing, the transaction may:

 1. move immediately to `mkpZhYtJu2r87Js3pDiWJDmPte2NRZ8bJV` if the `emergency_key` was used,
 2. fail at the miner level if the `unvault_key` was used but the timelock for `after` has not been reached, or
 3. move to `tb1q4280xax2lt0u5a5s9hd4easuvzalm8v9ege9ge` if the `unvault_key` was used `after` the timelock

-The question in the heading "WTF?" is now the central mystery (or at least it seemed like magic to me).
+The question in the heading "WTF?" has now been solved with the magic of descriptors (or at least it seems like magic to me).

 The answer to the mystery is actually pretty simple.
 The `wshAddress` is a just a generated, off-chain bitcoin address (in my most recent experiment, it's `tb1q0u2vw7tauy8zm3k2s7dxe0w0pqxc7kvm84ellggwn66z89tphv6sz8rwuf`).
 Initially, there is no transaction relating to it on-chain.